st10251759/PROG7313-POE-PART-2/README.md

 The repository contains the following key components:

 - **ASP.NET Core Web Application** - Complete source code for the application
-- **Database Scripts** - SQL Server scripts for database creation and seeding
+- **Database Script and BK file** - SQL Server scripts for database creation and seeding as well as a database backup file
 - **Documentation** - Comprehensive documentation including this README file
 - **Images and Static Resources** - All images and static resources used in the application